sourcefrog/conserve/doc/unimplemented/encryption.md

 By the same logic as for Eve, Mallory cannot decrypt block content.

-If Mallory blindly changes the content of a block file it is most likely that it will decrypt to garbage, and so decompression will fail, indicating that the file is incorrect.
-If Mallory truncates a file, similarly, decompression is likely to fail.
-If decompression of the corrupted data succeeds then the hash of the file will not be what it should be, which will be detected as corruption.
+If Mallory blindly changes the content of a block file or truncates it, then when decrypted it will be discovered to have the wrong keyed hash, which will be detected as corruption.

 If Mallory copies one block file in place of another the IV will be wrong, so it will also decrypt to garbage and be detected as corruption.

 Similarly, Eve cannot decrypt the blocklist files, and blind changes to them will make them decrypt to garbage.
 Rearranging blocklist files will also be caught in decryption because the IVs will be wrong.

 If the band is complete (and so has a tail) then the corruption will be detectable because Eve cannot generate keyed hashes for the blocklist files.